 In 1972, the company name was changed to Sandvik AB, and in 1984, a new type of organization was introduced, with a parent company and separate business areas.

 The company has continuously developed its offerings, including new technologies.
 In addition to organic growth, Sandvik's expansion has also involved a series of company acquisitions over the years.
-One example is Tamrock, the Finnish manufacturer of rock-excavation machinery.
+View a list of acquisitions in the Investors section

 Today, Sandvik's operations are concentrated on the following core areas: